Claims of jhana attainment

 The experiences I’ve had seem to map well to the samadhanga sutta, specifically jhānas 1 and 2.

 Even a bhikkhu who has attained genuine first jhana but hasn’t mastered it - soo hard to do - but then aims for second jhana will not be able to attain it.
-In fact he will also lose the first jhana.
+In fact he will also loose the first jhana.
 These are no mean states.

 https://suttacentral.net/an9.35/en/than … ight=false